 Both organic coconut oil and unrefined (virgin) coconut oil use the same extraction process, and it is hard to tell the difference between the two.
-The flavor and appearance are nearly identical, but many people consider organic coconut oil to be higher quality.
+The flavour and appearance are nearly identical, but many people consider organic coconut oil to be of higher quality.

 Coconut oil can be given to your dog orally, by mixing it in with your dog’s food.
 It can also be applied topically.